Convolution symmetries of integrable hierarchies, matrix models and \tau-functions

 \baselineskip 16pt

 \begin{small}

-Generalized convolution symmetries of integrable hierarchies of KP-Toda and 2KP-Toda type have the effect of multiplying the Fourier coefficients of the elements of the Hilbert space Grassmannian $\Gr_{\HH_+}(\HH)$ defined on $\HH= L^2(S^1)$ by a specified sequence of constants.
-The induced action on the associated fermionic Fock space is diagonal in the standard orthonormal base determined by occupation sites and labeled by partitions.
-The coefficients in the single and double Schur function expansions of the $\tau$-functions associated to elements $W \in \Gr_{\HH_+}(\HH)$, which are its Pl\"ucker coordinates, are multiplied by the corresponding diagonal factors.
-Applying such transformations to matrix integrals, we obtain new matrix models of externally coupled type which are also KP-Toda or 2KP-Toda $\tau$-functions.
+Generalized convolution symmetries of integrable hierarchies of KP and 2KP-Toda type act diagonally on the Hilbert space $\HH= L^2(S^1)$ in the standard monomial basis.
+The induced transformations on the Hilbert space Grassmannian $\Gr_{\HH_+}(\HH)$ may be viewed as symmetries of these hierarchies, acting upon the Sato-Segal-Wilson $\tau$-functions, and thereby generating new solutions of the hierarchies.
+The corresponding transformations of the associated fermionic Fock space are also diagonal in the standard orthonormal basis, labeled by integer partitions.
+The Pl\"ucker coordinates of the image under the Pl\"ucker map of the element $W \in \Gr_{\HH_+}(\HH)$ defining the initial point under the commuting KP flows are the coefficients in the single and double Schur function expansions of the associated $\tau$ functions.
+These are therefore multiplied by the eigenvalues of the convolution action in the fermionic representation.
+Applying such transformations to standard matrix model integrals, we obtain new matrix models of externally coupled type whose partition functions are thus also seen to be KP or 2KP-Toda $\tau$-functions.
 More general multiple integral representations of tau functions are similarly obtained, as well as finite determinantal expressions for them.

 \end{small}